majidkhanidressi/GitGithubLearning/README.md

 # GitGithubLearning

 Started learning git/github.
-Belo is the list of commands learned with some details
+Below is the list of commands learned with some details

 ## 1) Git Config
 git config is the command used to configure Git settings.